FAQs for Pet Owners

 -

 Veterinary diagnostic imaging carries higher costs than its human counterpart due to factors such as specialized staffing requirements, the medical needs of the patients, expensive equipment, and the rising costs of supplies.
+In short, delivering advanced imaging to animals requires far more humans, and far more space, than the average human outpatient imaging facility.
 However, by understanding these underlying factors, pet owners can understand why these expenses are incurred.
 Read more here.

 -